 which make the use of the drug especially dangerous.

-The second form, called crack, is obtained when you add sodium bicarbonate and water to the white powder, and then heat the mixture until it turns into a solid nugget.
+that what obtained when you add sodium bicarbonate and water to the white powder. then heat the mixture until it turns into a solid nugget.

 A bit of history

 given that he tried it and reported that the substance caused numbness.
 Other researchers injected it into the feet of frogs and concluded that cocaine could be utilized as a local anesthetic.

-At the same time, the use of cocaine became fashionable.
-It was incorporated into popular culture via soft drinks, the most famous of which is Coca-Cola.
-The common beverage contained a certain amount of cocaine until 1903, when reports of adverse effects caused manufacturers to eliminate the substance from the recipe, and leave only the essential oils extracted from the coca leaves.
+At the same time. the use of cocaine became fashionable.
+It was incorporated into popular culture via soft drinks. the most famous of which is Coca-Cola.
+The common beverage contained a certain amount of cocaine until 1903. when reports of adverse effects caused manufacturers to eliminate the substance from the recipe. and leave only the essential oils extracted from the coca leaves.

 Why do people use cocaine?

-Cocaine triggers quick and powerful feelings of euphoria, pleasure, arousal and increased energy—known as being “high” in slang—due to the large amounts of dopamine that flood the reward and pleasure pathways in the brain after drug intake.
+Cocaine triggers quick and powerful feelings of euphoria, pleasure, arousal. and increased energy known as being “high” in slang due to the large amounts of dopamine that flood the reward. and pleasure pathways in the brain after drug intake.
 These arousal and energy effects are probably part of what attracted business people, athletes and celebrities to the drug in the 1980s and after, as was widely reported in the media over the years.
 It seems that the characteristics of the drug, along with its high cost (about $130 per gram), partly determine the types of people who are drawn to it.

 What are the adverse health effects of cocaine?